ULHPC/puppet-backupninja/README.md

   * `backupninja::ldap`: dump an openldap directory to the local disk
   * `backupninja::distantlvm`: retrieve remote lvm disk (using snapshots)
   * `backupninja::mysql`: dump the mysql databases to the local disk
-  * `backupninja::postgresql`: dump the postgresql databases to the local disk
+  * `backupninja::pgsql`: dump the postgresql databases to the local disk
   * `backupninja::rsync`: configure rsync backups

 The various operations of this repository are piloted from a `Rakefile` which